HHNS student in lab

 Research Strengths

-Human Health and Nutritional Sciences has more than 25 faculty members specializing in a variety of research areas.
+The Department of Human Health Sciences has more than 25 faculty members specializing in a variety of research areas.
 These efforts are focused on understanding the basic underlying biological aspects of health, at the level of the individual, not community or populations.
 Research efforts are underway to better understand aging, neurological/sensory disorders, osteoarthritis, and chronic diseases such as cancer, cardiovascular disease, obesity, and type II diabetes, among many other topics.

 Choosing an Advisor